by Ari Lox

 Trying to save his dignity, JD said, "I mean I wonder what goods are up there."

 "Go up.
-Remember half of everything you find is mine.
+Remember, half of everything you find is mine.
 I'm looking down here."

-JD sped down the stairs.
+JD sped downstairs.
 "Find something?"

 "Why you dumping everything out?"